 Borderlines Book Festival has been developed through partnership working between public and private enterprise by

-Borderlines is a not-for-profit organisation – every penny goes back into the festival – and has a fully constituted steering group.
+Borderlines is a not-for-profit organisation and has a fully constituted steering group.
+Every penny goes back into supporting the festival

 The steering group members are:

-Our media partner is Cumbria Life who offer invaluable support and who promote the festival extensively in their monthly magazine.
-We appreciate the importance of the support shown by all the staff, including that of the editor, Richard Eccles
+Our media partner is Cumbria Life who who promote the festival extensively in their monthly magazine.
+We appreciate the importance of the support shown by all the staff.

 The Honorary President of Borderlines is Hunter Davies, a Carlisle lad, and one who has offered us great encouragement over the years.
 His contribution to the world of journalism and literature has certainly helped put Carlisle on the map!